 Chapter 2.
 Chapter 2 reviews teacher shortage indicators, causes, effects, and mitigation efforts.
 Indicators include teacher turnover, quality and supply of teacher applicants, unfilled positions, emergency and alternative certified teachers, out-of-field teachers, and National Board Certified teachers.
 Causes of teacher shortages include teacher preparation program completers and characteristics of schools with high teacher turnover.
-Effects of teacher shortages include retaining sub-optimal staff and relying on substitute teachers.
+Effects of teacher shortages include retention of suboptimal staff and reliance on substitute teachers.
 District and school efforts to mitigate teacher shortages are also reviewed.
-This chapter includes additional considerations, such as barriers to recruiting and retaining teachers, support from school leadership, Kentucky students who return to work in education, and available financial support for future teachers.
+This chapter presents additional considerations, such as barriers to recruiting and retaining teachers, support from school leadership, students who return to work in education, and financial support for future teachers.

 Chapter 3 reviews classified positions, including job descriptions, shortages, recruitment, retention, and salaries.
-It also includes other issues related to districts and funding.
+It also presents issues related to districts and funding.

 Chapter 3.
 Chapter 3 reviews classified job descriptions and classified shortages by job description, including transportation, operations, food service, instructional, and other classified staff.
 Recruitment, retention, and salaries of classified staff are included.
-This chapter also reviews superintendents' reports of staff retained that would have been terminated in previous years and other issues related to districts and district funding.
+This chapter also reviews superintendents' reports of staff who were retained but would have been terminated in previous years, as well as other issues related to districts and district funding.